 |Returned payment fees||Yes|

 Interest rates for this card are roughly in line with similar cash-back credit cards.
 There are fees for balance transfers, cash advances, late payments, returned payments and foreign transaction fees.
-New customers get 15 months with 0% APR on purchases which is a standard no-interest offer.
+New customers get 15 months with 0% APR on purchases and balance transfers which is a standard no-interest offer.
 After that, the variable APR varies based on your creditworthiness.

 Comparing Chase Cards